mmagnus/emacs-env/README.md

-    pylint - python code static checker and UML diagram generator magit - An Emacs interface for Git w3m-el - simple Emacs interface of w3m
+    pylint - python code static checker and UML diagram generator magit - An Emacs interface for Git w3m-el - simple Emacs interface of w3m org-mode - keep notes, maintain ToDo lists, and do project planning in emacs

 ## org-mode: out of order

     org-mode - keep notes, maintain ToDo lists, and do project planning in emac